reiloe/conduit-cicd/README.md

 **2) SSH failures**

+- Ensure the private key in `DEPLOYMENT_HOST_FINGERPRINT` matches the fingerprint of the server and is in GitHub secrets.
 - Ensure the private key in `DEPLOYMENT_KEY` matches the public key in the remote user's `~/.ssh/authorized_keys`.
 - Ensure `deploymentuser` exists and is in the `docker` group so it can run Docker without sudo (or the workflow uses `sudo` appropriately).